aloaam/aloaam.github.io/README.md

 ## Who am I?

-I am a developer in Finance and a musician at heart.
+Hi!
+My name is Alo Ariza.
+I'm a developer (and a musician at heart!).

-I started my developer career working in business working with python and pandas, and then switching to the development section.
-I work currently in Java.
+At the moment I live in Frankfurt and I work as a devloper in Finance using Java as my main programming language.
+I have also experience in the supply chain and construction industries.
+In which I primarly used python for data maniuplation.

+Currently I'm taking the MitxPro MERN course for web development.

+I love to code, and build things that can help other people be more productive or let them have fun.

 ---

 ## What is this repo about?

-I started this repo while being enrolled in the MITxPRO [Full Stack Development with MERN](https://xpro.mit.edu/programs/program-v1:xPRO+PCCx+R1).
-It's purpose is to show the work created in this course.
+This repo contains links to my personal accounts like LinkedIn and to other repos where you can see the projects that I can do.

+COPYRIGHT

+Each repo contains its specific copyright.
+The design of this repo was taken from this YouTube tutorial: https://www.youtube.com/watch?v=1v_XcJsGtyA

 ---